naribi/GEARS/Intro_RS_Lab2.md

 ![Figure 1.
 Navigate to Kakadu](L2_kakadu.png)

 3. Now that we are in the right place, let's choose a Sentinel-2 image using the code below.
 Copy and paste into the Code Editor and click "Run".
 Copernicus refers to the satellite mission, S2 is short for Sentinel-2, and the long number 20180422T012719_20180422T012714_T52LHM refers to a specific image, defined by a date, time and a path and row of the satellite's orbit.
-I have chosen a single image for the purposes of this lab, but we will cover searching for images for specific areas and dates at a later stage.
+I have chosen a single image for this lab, but we will cover searching for images for specific areas and dates at a later stage.

 ```JavaScript
 // Select a specific Sentinel-2 image from the archive
 var sent2 = ee.Image("COPERNICUS/S2/20180422T012719_20180422T012714_T52LHM");
 ```

 4. If the code did not return any errors, then the image was successfully found in the archive.
-To double check, let's run the line below to print the image information to the Console.
+To double-check, let's run the line below to print the image information to the Console.
 Once the information loads in the Console, you can click the little dropdown arrows next to "Image" and "bands" to see more details about the band structure and naming format.

 ```JavaScript
 // Print image details to the Console